 Unveiling Dollar Tree (DLTR)'s Value: Is It Really Priced Right?
 A Comprehensive Guide

-The stock of Dollar Tree Inc (NASDAQ:DLTR) has experienced a daily loss of 1.17%, with a 3-month loss of 13.58%.
-Despite these losses, the company boasts an Earnings Per Share (EPS) of 5.5.
-Given these figures, the question arises: Is Dollar Tree (NASDAQ:DLTR) modestly undervalued?
-This article provides a comprehensive valuation analysis to answer this question, offering valuable insights for potential investors.
+As of September 04, 2023, Dollar Tree Inc (NASDAQ:DLTR) has seen a daily loss of -2.96% and a 3-month loss of -8.35%.
+Despite these losses, the company's Earnings Per Share (EPS) stands at 5.5.
+This raises a crucial question for investors and potential shareholders: is Dollar Tree modestly undervalued?
+In this article, we aim to provide an in-depth analysis of Dollar Tree's valuation, financial strength, profitability, and growth.
+We encourage you to read on for a comprehensive understanding of the company's financial health and market value.

 Warning!
 GuruFocus has detected 3 Warning Signs with DLTR.
 Click here to check it out.

-The GF Value is a proprietary measure that estimates the intrinsic value of a stock.
-It considers historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
-The GF Value Line provides an overview of the fair value at which the stock should ideally be traded.
+The GF Value is a proprietary measure of a stock's intrinsic value, computed considering historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
+The GF Value Line denotes the stock's ideal fair trading value.
 If the stock price is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
-Conversely, if the stock price is significantly below the GF Value Line, its future return will likely be higher.
+Conversely, if it is significantly below the GF Value Line, its future return will likely be higher.

-With a current market cap of $27.10 billion and a stock price of $123.1 per share, Dollar Tree (NASDAQ:DLTR) appears to be modestly undervalued.
-This suggests that the long-term return of its stock is likely to be higher than its business growth.
+Given its current price of $118.74 per share and a market cap of $26.10 billion, Dollar Tree (NASDAQ:DLTR) appears to be modestly undervalued.
+As a result, the long-term return of its stock is likely to be higher than its business growth.

-Investing in profitable companies, especially those demonstrating consistent profitability over the long term, poses less risk.
-Dollar Tree has been profitable 9 out of the past 10 years, with a revenue of $29.30 billion and Earnings Per Share (EPS) of $5.5 over the past twelve months.
-Its operating margin of 5.82% ranks better than 76.07% of companies in the Retail - Defensive industry.
-Overall, GuruFocus ranks the profitability of Dollar Tree at 7 out of 10, indicating fair profitability.
+Investing in profitable companies, especially those with consistent profitability over the long term, poses less risk.
+Dollar Tree has been profitable 9 out of the past 10 years.
+Over the past twelve months, the company had a revenue of $29.30 billion and an Earnings Per Share (EPS) of $5.5.
+Its operating margin is 5.82%, ranking better than 76.8% of 306 companies in the Retail - Defensive industry.
+Overall, GuruFocus ranks Dollar Tree's profitability at 7 out of 10, indicating fair profitability.

 Growth is a crucial factor in the valuation of a company.
-Dollar Tree's 3-year average annual revenue growth of 8.5% ranks better than 64.58% of companies in the Retail - Defensive industry.
-Its 3-year average EBITDA growth rate is 18.8%, ranking better than 73.23% of companies in the same industry.
+Dollar Tree's 3-year average revenue growth rate is better than 64.36% of 289 companies in the Retail - Defensive industry.
+Dollar Tree's 3-year average EBITDA growth rate is 18.8%, which ranks better than 73.15% of 257 companies in the Retail - Defensive industry.

 ROIC vs WACC

-Comparing a company's return on invested capital (ROIC) and the weighted average cost of capital (WACC) provides another perspective on its profitability.
-The ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
-The WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-Ideally, the ROIC should be higher than the WACC.
-For the past 12 months, Dollar Tree's ROIC is 6.37, and its WACC is 6.75.
+Comparing a company's Return on Invested Capital (ROIC) and the Weighted Average Cost of Capital (WACC) is another way to assess its profitability.
+ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
+WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+Ideally, ROIC should be higher than WACC.
+For the past 12 months, Dollar Tree's ROIC is 6.37, and its WACC is 6.67.

 Conclusion

-In summary, Dollar Tree (NASDAQ:DLTR) appears to be modestly undervalued.
+In conclusion, the stock of Dollar Tree (NASDAQ:DLTR) appears to be modestly undervalued.
 The company's financial condition is fair, and its profitability is fair.
-Its growth ranks better than 73.23% of companies in the Retail - Defensive industry.
-For more information about Dollar Tree stock, check out its 30-Year Financials here.
+Its growth ranks better than 73.15% of 257 companies in the Retail - Defensive industry.
+For more detailed financial information about Dollar Tree, you can check out its 30-Year Financials here.

 This article first appeared on GuruFocus.